KBALDE/0.0-DS-SCRIPTS/BERTQNA/README.md

 pip install accelerate
 ```

 And then you need to prepare your dataset.
-And that you may choose to work sample first.
+And that you may choose to work on a sample first.
 Or at least prepare your dataset and store it to disk.

 ```python
 import datasets